Coat Drive to Benefit St. James Pantry

 VIRTUAL MASS SCHEDULE CHANGE!

-We are pleased to announce that beginning on Saturday, May 23, 2020 our virtual Masses will be available here on our webpage and our Facebook pages, at 5pm.
+We are pleased to announce that our virtual Masses will be available here on our webpage and our Facebook pages, at 5pm on Saturdays.
+This Mass is currently live streamed and taped for viewing at a later time for those parishioners who are unable to attend Mass in person.

 The link will remain on our website homepage until 10pm on Sunday nights, after which it will be available via the "Weekly Video Mass" tab at the top of the home page.